LunaNotes

 [39:28]

-Karoline Leavitt: Look, I don't have any specifics
+>> Uh, look, I don't have any specifics on

 [39:30]

-on the President's recent conversations with Israel.
+the president's recent conversations

-As you know, Prime Minister Netanyahu
+with Israel.
+As you know, Prime Minister

 [39:33]

-was just here at the White House last week or the week before.
+House last week or the week before.
+Uh,

 [39:37]

-But again, with respect to Iran,
+but again, with respect to Iran, there

 [39:38]

-there was some progress made yesterday.
+was some progress made yesterday.
+There

 [39:40]